JimHagan/nr1-entity-report/README.md

 # nr1-entity-report
-Simple tool for extracting a report of all New Relic monitored entities avaiable to a user based on his user key.
+Simple tool for extracting a report of all New Relic monitored entities available to a user based on his user key.
 Currently supports INFRA HOST, APM APPLICTION, and BROWSER APPLICATION

 ## Getting started